kristofera21/H38/diary.md

 ## Week 1:

 ### Monday, 22 November:
-Today, we start by getting to know the project.
-After that we start work on the design of the project.
-This includes structural and behavioural diagramming along with interface design and more.
+Today, after the morning lecture, we will start by getting to know the team and the project itself.
+After that we will start work on collecting requirements and perform a user analysis.

 * Guðmundur:
-    * I worked on ...
+    * User analysis and requirements
 * Kolbeinn:
-    * I worked on ...
+    * Requirements
 * Kristófer:
-    * I worked on ...
+    * MIA
 * Smári:
-    * I worked on ...
+    * Requirements
 * Úlfur:
-    * I worked on ...
+    * User analysis and requirements

+There was not much work done on this day.
+Most of the day went into getting to know each other and the project.
+We have however started on gathering the requirements and found our target group for this solution.

 ### Tuesday, 23 November:
-Today, we started off by gathering the use cases and inserting them into a use case table.
-The table includes pre conditions, descriptions, post condion,..., etc for each use case.
-Later on Úlfur presented the group with a sketch of a possible interface design.
-The group was pleased with the sketch, though we have not yet decieded on a final design for the interface.
-We also kept working on and updating the diagrams, i.e structural and behavioural.
+Today, we will convert our requirements into use cases.
+Once we have a broad overview of the use cases for the system we will start designing the flow of the user interface.
+If we have time we will start designing the interface as well.

 * Guðmundur:
-    * I worked on ...
+    * Use cases and use case diagram
-* Hildur:
+* Kristófer:
-    * I worked on ...
+    * MIA, omitted from this point
 * Kolbeinn:
-    * I worked on ...
+    * Use cases
+* Ríkharður:
+    * UI Flow
 * Smári:
-    * I worked on ...
+    * Use cases
 * Úlfur:
-    * I worked on ...
+    * Use cases and UI flow, also started to explore designs for windows

+Today, we were able to mostly complete writing the use cases.
+Each one maps to a requirement and they were also placed in a use case diagram.
+Once we got a broad overview of the use cases we started to design the UI flow.
+When we got further along with both tasks we started to experiment with UI designs.

+### Wednesday, 24 November: